businesspolicy/businesspolicy.github.io/_activities/portfolio-analysis/recall-corporate-strategy.md

 2.  **Group Discussion:** Discuss the following for each of the five selected concepts:
     *   Definition: Define the concept in your own words.
-    *   Connection to International Business Strategy Analysis: Explain how this concept relates to the overall process of international business strategy analysis.
+    *   Connection to Corporate Strategy Analysis: Explain how this concept relates to the overall process of corporate strategy and portfolio analysis.
     *   Relationships: Identify any connections or relationships between this concept and other concepts in the set.
 Summarize why it matters.
     *   Real-world Example: Provide a real-world example of how this concept applies in a business setting.
 3.  **Visual Representation:** Create a visual representation (e.g., mind map, concept map) to illustrate the connections between the five concepts.